Georgian Golden Age: Demetrius I and George III

 The kingdom continued to flourish under Demetrius I, the son of David.
-Although his reign saw a disruptive family conflict related to royal succession, Georgia remained a centralized power with a strong military, with several decisive victories against the Muslims in Ganja, gates of which were captured by Demetrius and moved as a trophy to Gelati.
+Although his reign saw a disruptive family conflict related to royal succession, Georgia remained a centralized power with a strong military, with several decisive victories against the Muslims in Ganja, the gates of which were captured by Demetrius and moved as a trophy to Gelati.

-A talented poet, Demetrius also continued his father's contributions to Georgia's religious polyphony.
-The most famous of his hymns is Thou Art a Vineyard, which is dedicated to the Virgin Mary, the patron saint of Georgia, and is still sung in Georgia's churches 900 years after its creation.
+A talented poet, Demetrius continued his father's contributions to Georgia's religious polyphony.
+The most famous of his hymns is "Thou Art a Vineyard", which is dedicated to the Virgin Mary, the patron saint of Georgia, and is still sung in Georgia's churches 900 years after its creation.

 Demetrius was succeeded by his son George in 1156, beginning a stage of more offensive foreign policy.
-The same year he ascended to the throne, George launched a successful campaign against the Seljuq sultanate of Ahlat.
+In 1156 George launched a successful campaign against the Seljuk sultanate of Ahlat.
 He freed the important Armenian town of Dvin from Turkish vassalage and was thus welcomed as a liberator in the area.
-George also continued the process of intermingling Georgian royalty with the highest ranks of the Eastern Roman Empire, a testament of which is the marriage of his daughter Rusudan to Manuel Komnenos, the son of Emperor Andronikos I Komnenos.
+George continued the process of intermingling Georgian royalty with the highest ranks of the Eastern Roman Empire, a testament of which is the marriage of his daughter Rusudan to Manuel Komnenos, the son of Emperor Andronikos I Komnenos.

 Zenith of development under Queen Tamar

-The successes of her predecessors were built upon by Queen Tamar, daughter of George III, who became the first female ruler of Georgia in her own right and under whose leadership the Georgian state reached the zenith of power and prestige in the Middle Ages.
-She not only shielded much of her Empire from further Turkish onslaught but successfully pacified internal tensions, including a coup organized by her Russian husband Yury Bogolyubsky, prince of Novgorod.
-Additionally, she pursued policies that were considered very enlightened for her time period, such as abolishing state-sanctioned death penalty and torture.
+The successes of her predecessors were built upon by Tamar, daughter of George III, who became the first female ruler of Georgia in her own right and under whose leadership the Georgian state reached the zenith of power and prestige in the Middle Ages.
+She shielded much of her empire from further Turkish onslaught and successfully pacified internal tensions, including a coup organized by her Russian husband Yury Bogolyubsky, prince of Novgorod.
+Additionally, she pursued policies that were considered enlightened for her time period, such as abolishing state-sanctioned death penalty and torture.

 Foreign interventions and dealings in the Holy Land

 Among the remarkable events of Tamar's reign was the foundation of the empire of Trebizond on the Black Sea in 1204.
 This state was established in the northeast of the crumbling Byzantine Empire with the help of the Georgian armies, which supported Alexios I of Trebizond and his brother, David Komnenos, both of whom were Tamar's relatives.
 Alexios and David were fugitive Byzantine princes raised at the Georgian court.
-According to Tamar's historian, the aim of the Georgian expedition to Trebizond was to punish the Byzantine emperor Alexius IV Angelus for his confiscation of a shipment of money from the Georgian queen to the monasteries of Antioch and Mount Athos.
-Tamar's Pontic endeavor can also be explained by her desire to take advantage of the Western European Fourth Crusade against Constantinople to set up a friendly state in Georgia's immediate southwestern neighborhood, as well as by the dynastic solidarity to the dispossessed Comnenoi.
+According to Tamar's historian, the aim of the Georgian expedition to Trebizond was to punish the Byzantine Emperor Alexios IV Angelos for his confiscation of a shipment of money from Tamar to the monasteries of Antioch and Mount Athos.
+Tamar's pontic endeavor can also be explained by her desire to take advantage of the Western European Fourth Crusade against Constantinople to set up a friendly state in Georgia's immediate southwestern neighborhood, as well as by the dynastic solidarity to the dispossessed Komnenos family.